SE-UP/RSE-UP/_sources/chapters/bash_tools.md

 ```

 We can use `|` to build pipes of any length.
-For example, we can use the command `head` to get just the first three lines of sorted data,which shows us the three shortest books:
+For example, we can use the command `head` to get just the first three lines of sorted data, which shows us the three shortest books:

 ```bash
 $ wc -l *.txt | sort -n | head -n 3